sikaeducation/docker-workshop/dockerfiles/README.md

 ## Watch Out!

 * The primary difference between `ENTRYPOINT` and `CMD` is their overrideability.
 If there's a command that the container should always start with, it's an `ENTRYPOINT` that can take a `CMD` as parameters.
 If there's no command the container should always start with, use `CMD` in the Dockerfile as a default that can be easily overridden whenever starting the container.
+* Note that to use an entrypoint as the script and a command as parameters, both need to be present in the Dockerfile even if the command is always overridden.
 * Values in Docker Compose for properties like `expose`, `command`, and `user` will add to the corresponding values in the Dockerfile if they're lists or clobber them if they conflict.
 Even if you're setting a value in the Docker Compose file, you should still set it in the Dockerfile so the image will still work outside of Docker Compose.
+* Dockerfiles don't have any concept of volumes.
+Any files needed to install dependencies need to copied into the image.
+* Even if you're setting things like the user and ports in Docker Compose, they should still be set in the Dockerfile.
+This is because the Docker image may end up being run outside of Compose using a tool like Kubernetes or the Docker Engine of a PaaS.

 ## Additional Resources